JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 Format: Start with Name: Title: Contribution.
 If the person contributed nothing then just put in writing: Did not participate in the project.

 Aarush Mehrotra:
+I helped form the group and schedule many of our discussions, especially in the first few weeks.
+I contributed to discussions about picking a dataset; helped with the logistic regression, linear regression and XGBoost models; and usually submitted milestones to Gradescope and added team members to the submission.

 Anuj Jain: